-Ph.D in Philosophy and Literature, writer and Cuban politician.
-He was Ambassador to the UN and Cuban Foreign Minister.
-Presided over the National Assembly of People’s Power of Cuba (Parliament) for 20 years.
+Doctor in Philosophy and Letters, Cuban writer and politician.
+He was Ambassador to the UN and Chancellor of Cuba.
+For 20 years he presided over the National Assembly of the People’s Power of Cuba (Parliament).

 Translated and edited by Walter Lippmann for CubaNews.